 August 1st for fall January 1st for spring May 1st for summer

 Attending graduate school is one of the best investments you will ever make in yourself and your future.
 While the benefits related to personal development and growth are priceless, you can also expect your DNP degree to expand your career options and enhance your earning power in the marketplace.
 Remember, completing your Doctorate is an investment in yourself and your career.
 Be sure to consider not only the total cost of your education, but also how that total breaks down in terms of monthly costs, which can make your investment feel more manageable and affordable.

-Graduate tuition for the 2017-18 school year is $930 per credit.
+Graduate tuition for the 2019-20 year (beginning Summer 2019) is $997 per credit.
 You can expect that cost to rise by approximately 3.5% per year in the future.

 Most graduate students are working professionals who take courses part-time.
 The DNP degree requires completion of a total of 30 credits.
 Typically, a part-time student completes their DNP in 2-3 years.